12. Minimizing Relapses

 I was able to use this strategy many times, especially in combination with meditation.
 When I felt increased brain fog, for example, I found I could eliminate it if I could lie down and get into a deep relaxation for five or ten minutes.

 Finding ways to reduce the length and severity of setbacks was good, but I also wanted to know what could I do to prevent them.
 I decided that to gain control over my setbacks, I would assume that I caused all of them.
-This was a high standard, especially because one of the hallmarks of chronic illness is symptoms that wax and wane for no known reason.
+This was a high standard, especially because one of the hallmarks of chronic illness is symptoms that wax and wane for no apparent reason.
 But I wanted to hold myself accountable.
 Perhaps part of the reason for this approach was that believing I was responsible also enabled me to believe I could gain control.

 This assumption led to many helpful discoveries.
 By avoiding those things that created relapses, I was able to smooth out my life considerably, reducing both the frequency and severity of relapses, and eventually eliminating them.